akay-w/grades-and-catalogs-as-data/README.md

 I've included the PowerPoint slides as well as the Python code (as Jupyter Notebook files) and Tableau visuals that I contributed to the project.
 (I  used Tableau for the first time for this project, so the visuals aren't very sophisticated.)

+The Tableau visuals can also be viewed on my Tableau Public page here: https://public.tableau.com/profile/amanda.whalen#!/

 The Jupyter Notebook files should be viewed in the following order:

 1) Data cleaning.ipynb: